gorengapps/dev.goreng.framework/Documentation/Dependency Injection.md

 ### Entities

 Factories that will return a instance based on a concrete type, this is useful if you want to get an instance of a specific type.

+### Scriptable Objects

+Injects scriptable objects as their interface type

 ## Creating dependencies